sskras/ia64-docs/README.md

 > it certainly means that **this is the end of the road for the whole Itanium project**, both for HPE **and Intel**.
 > The former has been offering Xeon-based NonStop and Integrity servers for years now,
 > whereas the latter effectively **ceased development of new CPUs featuring the <ins>IA-64</ins> ISA earlier this decade**.

-### Motivation.

-The Itanium ISA finally gets stable (development is stopped).
-Manufacturing and shipping Itaniums gets stopped in 2022.

-Thus I finally decided to collect documentation about this interesting architecture.

-Feel free to contribute.